 The width of the easement varies along the length of the pipeline typically between 10 and 25 metres.

 Pipeline marker signs are a reminder that there is a high pressure gas transmission pipeline buried in the vicinity.
 Signage is usually placed within the easement and will not always be directly on top of the pipeline.
 Some signs may be ‘off set’ markers, which can be located several metres from the pipeline.
 Pipeline marker signs must not be removed.

 Consequences of Damage

-Damage to the SEA Gas high pressure transmission gas pipeline may have serious repercussions:
+Damage to high pressure transmission pipelines may have catastrophic consequences including: